zhuminjie/OpenSeesPyDoc/src/FRPConfinedConcrete.rst

  FRPConfinedConcrete
 =====================

-.. function:: uniaxialMaterial('FRPConfinedConcrete', matTag, fpc1, fpc2, epsc0, D, c, Ej, Sj, tj, eju, S, fyl, fyh, dlong, dtrans, Es, vo, k, useBuck)
+.. function:: uniaxialMaterial('FRPConfinedConcrete', matTag, fpc1, fpc2, epsc0, D, c, Ej, Sj, tj, eju, S, fyl, fyh, dlong, dtrans, Es, nu0, k, useBuck)
    :noindex:

    This command is used to construct a uniaxial Megalooikonomou-Monti-Santini concrete material object with degraded linear unloading/reloading stiffness according to the work of Karsan-Jirsa and no tensile strength.